Welcome to Year 2

 - RE Curriculum – Parents Meeting 2020

-Alternatively, your child may prefer to play on-line spelling games on Spelling Shed.
+Alternatively, your child may prefer to play online spelling games on Spelling Shed.
 Your child’s spellings will be added to Spelling Shed each week.
 Please encourage your child to practise their spellings using their preferred method.
-The weekly spelling test will take place every Monday morning.
+The weekly spelling test will take place every Friday morning.
 Accurate spelling is an important part of the process of your child learning to write and so children MUST practise each week.

 Children will also be given maths homework each week in preparation for our mental maths quizzes.
+The mental maths quiz takes place on a Friday morning.

 - Accelerated Reader